StuyPulse/java-edu-2017/README.md

 at the very bottom, which began our code.

 Don't worry, if you don't understand `String[] args` yet.
-This is called an "array of strings"--arrays are explained in the [lesson 7 summary](#summary-7) below.
+This is called an "array of strings"&emdash;arrays are explained in the [lesson 7 summary](#summary-7) below.

 ### While loops